If you manage an Ubuntu system, sooner or later, you'll need to add new users to the system or remove the existing ones.

 $ sudo adduser pratham Adding user `pratham' ...
 Adding new group `pratham' (1001) ...
 Adding new user `pratham' (1001) with group `pratham' ...
 Creating home directory `/home/pratham' ...
 Copying files from `/etc/skel' ...
 New password: Retype new password: passwd: password updated successfully Changing the user information for pratham Enter the new value, or press ENTER for the default Full Name : Pratham Patel Room Number : Work Phone : Home Phone : Other : Is the information correct?
 [Y/n] y

 Once the details are provided, a new user will be created.
 Did you notice that I did not provide details like the room number, work phone, etc and the user was still created?
 Except for the user's password, everything else is optional.

+The user password can be changed later as well.
 To check if the user was created/exists, you can look for their username in the

 /etc/passwd file like so: